Urbanization: Causes

 In a New York Times article concerning the acute migration away from farming in Thailand, life as a farmer was described as "hot and exhausting".
 "Everyone says the farmer works the hardest but gets the least amount of money".
 In an effort to counter this impression, the Agriculture Department of Thailand is seeking to promote the impression that farming is "honorable and secure".

 However, in Thailand, urbanization has also resulted in massive increases in problems such as obesity.
-Shifting from a rural environment to an urbanized community also caused a transition to a diet that was mainly carbohydrate-based to a diet higher in fat and sugar, consequently causing a rise in obesity.
+Shifting from a rural environment to an urbanized community also caused a transition from a diet that was mainly carbohydrate-based to a diet higher in fat and sugar, consequently causing a rise in obesity.
 City life, especially in modern urban slums of the developing world, is not immune to pestilence or climatic disturbances such as floods, yet continues to strongly attract migrants.
 Examples of this were the 2011 Thailand floods and 2007 Jakarta flood.
 Urban areas are also far more prone to violence, drugs, and other urban social problems.
 In the United States, industrialization of agriculture has negatively affected the economy of small and middle-sized farms and strongly reduced the size of the rural labor market.

 These are the costs of participating in the urban economy.
 Your increased income is canceled out by increased expenditure.
 In the end, you have even less left for food.